jingzhian/mkdocs-md-notes/docs/dermatology.md

 -   Unlike basal cell carcinomas, the heaped-up edges of a squamous cell carcinoma are fleshy rather than clear in appearance.
 -   Squamous cell carcinoma comprises 20 percent of all cases of skin cancer.
 -   History of significant sun exposure is a risk factor for squamous cell carcinoma and it typically occurs on areas of the skin that have been exposed to sunlight for many years, such as the extremities or face.

 **Treatment**
 1. Surgical excision
 2. Radiotherapy in patients unable to undergo surgery

+#### Marjolin Ulcer
+SCC arising within a burn wound is known as a Marjolin ulcer.
+In addition, SCC has been seen within the skin overlying a focus of osteomyelitis, radiotherapy scars, and venous ulcers.
+SCC arising within chronic wounds tends to be more aggressive (i.e. increased risk of metastasis), so early diagnosis with biopsy is important for preventing metastatic disease.

 ### Malignant Melanocytic Tumors